-The term started to be widely used as a synonym for unwanted message after the Pythons created a sketch in the 1970s in which “spam” was repeated exhaustively inside a cafe.
+The term started to be widely used as a synonym for unwanted messages after the Pythons created a video scene in the 1970s, in which “spam” was repeated extensively inside a cafe.

 A menu full of SPAM

 Today we already use spam to talk about unsolicited and unwanted emails, calls and text messages.
 In addition, we have even created different categories and types of spam.